christophrumpel/stitcher.io/src/data/blog/2018-03-07-responsive-images-done-right.md

 I won't go into the details of this formula in this post.
-I've [written about it](*https://www.stitcher.io/blog/tackling_repsonsive_images-part_2) before, but I do want to make clear that this approach does not brute force multiple variations.
+I've [written about it](*https://www.stitcher.io/blog/tackling_repsonsive_images-part_2) before, but I do want to make clear that this approach will be able to calculate the dimensions for each variation with a 10% reduction in file size, without having to scale that image beforehand.
-It will calculate the dimensions needed for ten variations, each being approximately 10% smaller in file size.
+That means there's no performance overhead or multiple guesses to know how an image should be scaled.

 ## In practice